 There are many moons in the Solar System while we generally think of the Earth’s Moon only.
 There are moons in the solar system which orbit planets, dwarf planets, and other solar system objects.
 We will go through some most prominent moons in the solar system.
-Let’s see how many moons each planet have?
+How many moons does each planet have?

 1. As of May 2018, There are close to 350 moons in the Solar System.
 There are total 175 moons which orbit 8 planets in the solar system and there are 9 moons which orbit 5 dwarf planets and rest of them orbit other solar system bodies like asteroids etc.

 2. Venus and Mercury are the only planets which do not have any moon.
 Mercury does not have any moon because Mercury is very close to the sun so it wouldn’t be able to hold on to its own moon.
 Any moon with a large distance from Mercury would be in an unstable orbit and will eventually get pulled into the Sun.
 If the moon were too close to the planet they would be destroyed by tidal gravitational forces and most likely crash into Mercury.